awolfden/workos-se-authkit-nextjs-demo-app/README.md

    **Note**: The `ACTIONS_SECRET` is required for server actions and should be a secure random string.

+5. [Configure CORS](https://workos.com/docs/widgets/quick-start/cors-configuration) to allow `http://localhost:3000` as an "Allowed web origin" to ensure that [WorkOS Widgets] load properly.

-5. Run the following command and navigate to [http://localhost:3000](http://localhost:3000).
+6. Run the following command and navigate to [http://localhost:3000](http://localhost:3000).

    ```bash
    npm install